 How a company weighs each of these ideologies can and should change over time.
-In the early stages of hiring, a company needs to get bodies in seats and will likely focus on competitive pay.
+In the early stages of hiring, a company probably just needs to get bodies in seats and will likely focus on competitive pay.
 As a company scales, they might consider incorporating elements of internal equity and merit-based pay depending on company values.

-An effective compensation philosophy will likely necessitate elements of each ideology: Employees want to know they’re paid competitively, they’re rewarded for their efforts, and they’re not making less than their colleagues for the same job.
+An effective compensation philosophy will likely require elements of each ideology: Employees want to know they’re paid competitively, they’re rewarded for their efforts, and they’re not making less than their colleagues for the same job.

 If budget constraints are a concern, companies can consider prioritizing increases based on tenure, department, performance, etc. to ensure the limited resources are targeting the correct individuals.